Enigma-Alliance/webgentools/README.md

 - No package manager required.
 - Each tool is self-contained in one HTML file.
 - Shared visual language is repeated across files rather than imported from a framework.

-## License

-Add a license before publishing or sharing the repository publicly.